 Human Rights Statement

-Respecting human rights is a fundamental part of H&M’s responsibility as a company and is vital to operate our business sustainably.
-H&M is committed to respecting fundamental human rights in our operations, our value chain, and in the communities where we operate.
+Respecting human rights is a fundamental part of H&M Group’s responsibility as a company and is vital to operate our business sustainably.
+H&M Group is committed to respecting fundamental human rights in our operations, our value chain, and in the communities where we operate.
 We seek to avoid complicity in human rights abuses and to use our influence to promote the fulfilment of human rights.

 Communication and training